facebookexperimental/libunifex/doc/api_reference.md

 The `source` sender must be lvalue connectable (ie. can be connected and started multiple times).

 The `source` sender must be an effect.
-It must prooduce void.
+It must produce void.

 If the `source` sender completes with `set_error()` or `set_done()` then the `repeat_effect_until()` operation completes with that same signal.